ericluo04/Bots-Project/README.md

 ```
 python export_tweets_users.py "HK English"
 ```
 9. If necessary, remove tweets with duplicate text values.
 Duplication could occur when multiple users retweet the same tweet or when activists copy and paste messages.
-Change the path file first.
+Change the path file variable first.
 ```
 python no_dups_tweets.py
 ```